orliesaurus/nodemailer-mailgun-transport/README.md

   //You can use "html:" to send HTML email content.
 It's magic!
   html: '<b>Wow Big powerful letters</b>',
   //You can use "text:" to send plain-text content.
 It's oldschool!
-  text: 'Mailgun rocks, pow pow!',
+  text: 'Mailgun rocks, pow pow!'
 }, function (err, info) {
   if (err) {
     console.log('Error: ' + err);